AusraGri/Discord_REST_API/README.md

 You need to create your Discord Bot first and obtain the bot token, channel ID, and provide **ALL** required information in the `.env` file (see the provided `.env.example`).

+#### Included
+ - database will be injected with some Sprints and Templates
+ - once you set up your discord bot in your discord server, you can get valid usernames by using /users endpoint (check the description of endpoints)

 When you successfully start the server, you should see:
 ```
 [INFO]: Images fetched and stored in the database successfully.